Skip to content

 • Stage 1: Cancer is confined to the ovary (or ovaries), or the fallopian tubes.

-• Stage 1A: Cancer is in only one ovary and is confined within the ovary, or cancer is in only one fallopian tube and is confined within the fallopian tube.
+• Stage 1A: Cancer is in one ovary or fallopian tube and confined within it.

 • Stage 1B: Cancer is in both ovaries or both fallopian tubes but not found on the outer surfaces.